 Thankfully I got real with myself, hit the point where I was completely defeated and looked to change my life.
 This was spurred on by reading stories online of those who had come before me in recovery.
 People who were willing to have conversations about alcoholism and addiction are out here.
 Thank God they are!

 These people’s insight showed me that it IS possible to enjoy a fulfilling, healthy, FUN life while being sober.
 For someone like myself, life without booze in our culture certainly seemed like a dark road to DOOM.
 Finding people I admired filled me with the sense of hope that it is possible.
-If you’re in recovery and would like to share your own story, there is an online resource called Rehab Detox Treatment who has a section Share A Story of Addiction where people can submit their stories to encourage others and provide insight to those wanting to learn more about addiction.

 It’s conversations like the one we’re having right now that can break the stigma of addiction which stops folks from reaching out for help.
 When you’re living with a dark shame such as addiction there’s very little chance you’ll be reaching out for help if you believe it’s frowned upon.
 We live in a culture where booze is legal and acceptable and pot is becoming legal here in Canada…the fact is for many of us the thing that could easily kill us is front and centre around us.